Overburden Conveyor Bridge F60: Technology

 The F60 has two bogies, one on the dumping side (front) and one on the excavating side (back), which each run on two rails.
 In addition to the two rails on the excavating side, there are another two rails for the transformer and cable cars.
 There are a total of 760 wheels on the bogies, of which 380 are powered.
 The maximum speed of the F60 is 13 m/min and the operating speed is 9 m/min.
 All in all, the F60 is powered by two large Siemens Type 1DM6536-4AA14-Z electric motors which supply more than 1,800 horsepower of electricity, the motors themselves are connected to 6,000 meters of cable capable of supplying up to 30,000 volts.
 However, like the majority of ultraheavy mining machines, the F60 gets the majority of its power from a nearby external coal power plant.
-Because of the physical limitations of the cable, the F60 only has a operational range of 6km.
+Because of the physical limitations of the cable, the F60 only has an operational range of 6km.

 The F60 has two bucket chain excavators of Type Es 3750 on the sides to do preparatory work (see the panoramic photograph from the Jänschwalde mine), one each on the northern and southern crosswise conveyor.
 They each have an output of 29,000 m3/h (26,448 t/h), which corresponds to a volume the size of a soccer field with a depth of 7–8 m.
 There are nine various overburden conveyor belts with a speed of 10 m/min.

 The F60, including the two excavators, requires 27,000 kW of power.
 The bridge needs 1.2 kWh of electricity to convey 1 m3 of overburden, from the crosswise conveyors up to the dumping at a height of 75 m.